demoncoder-crypto/Gsoc-2025-Coding-Actions-and-Fatalities-in-Militarized-Interstate-Confrontations-MICs-/findings_summary.md

 1. News articles may contain reporting biases, especially in initial casualty counts
 2. Country attribution can be complex in proxy conflicts
 3. Fatality estimates often vary widely between sources
-4. Some conflicts may be underreported in Western media

 ## Conclusion